 My favorite subjects to teach are reading and writing; specifically, using close reading strategies and composing research-based persuasive arguments.
 Nelson Mandela said, Education is the most powerful weapon which you can use to change the world.
 I sincerely believe that the key to an individual's future success is directly connected to his or her abilities as a reader, writer, and critical thinker.
 When I'm not teaching middle school, you can find me walking my dog, running outdoors, or reading a book with a good cup of coffee.

-Undergraduate Degree: Kutztown University - Bachelors, Secondary Education
+Undergraduate Degree: Kutztown University of Pennsylvania - Bachelor of Science, Education

-Graduate Degree: Marygrove College - Current Grad Student, Masters in Education
+Graduate Degree: Marygrove College - Masters in Education, Education

 Running, podcasts, volleyball, and hiking.